 Welcome back to MY SO!
 Returning for the 2022-2023 school year, MY SO is a program that complements Science Olympiad's traditional US tournament structure and is available to all middle and high school students who love STEM and want to stay engaged in learning - at home, at school, or after school.
 How does it work?
 Take advantage of free resources like Lesson Plans and STEM Session videos and Workshop Wednesday webinars, or test your knowledge against a national audience in our free monthly STEM Quizzes!
 Like what you see?
 Join a team through your State Science Olympiad program.

 Free MY SO Resource Library

 Lesson Plans & Curriculum

-For each month of MY SO, a variety of different resources are produced.
-Linked below you will find the lesson plan, practice tests, notes powerpoint, and STEM Showdown rules for each month of MY SO.
-Download the resources today!
+For each month of MY SO, you will find a lesson plan, practice tests, notes PowerPoints, a STEM Session Video and STEM Quiz links.
+Check out these free resources today!